Intercept Pharmaceuticals Reports Second Quarter 2020 Financial Results, Announces Updates to Financial Guidance and Provides Business Update

 Ocaliva® (obeticholic acid) Commercial Highlights

-In the second quarter of 2019, we reported a net loss of
+In the second quarter of 2020 we reported a net loss of $63.3 million, a decrease compared to a net loss of $71.4 million in the second quarter 2019.

 Conference Call on